jamf/ol/api/Resources_for_Jamf_API_developers.md

 **Webhooks**

 You can trigger external actions by setting up a [Webhook](https://developer.jamf.com/jamf-pro/docs/webhooks-1) in Jamf Pro.
 For example, your application could recieve a notification that a new device has been enrolled.
 In response, it might fetch the device's full inventory data via the Jamf Pro API and use the information to update an asset management or help desk system in real-time.
 These kinds of arrangements are sometimes called "event-driven workflows" or "callbacks".

+Webhook clients are easy to implement, either as a custom webapp, cloud functions (e.g. AWS Lambda, Azure Functions, GCF) or via no-code automation solution (e.g. Torq, Zapier, Make, Workato).

+There are some useful projects available if you want to create your own stack.

+* The [Jamf Pro SDK for Python](https://macadmins.github.io/jamf-pro-sdk-python/webhooks/webhooks_client.html) project mentioned above includes a webhook client and simulator to speed up your test itterations.

+* [JAWA](https://github.com/jamf/JAWA) is a hosting environment for webhook and timed automations.
+It has a web-based admin console to make automations easier, especially for beginners.

+* PixarAnimationStudios / [chook](https://github.com/PixarAnimationStudios/chook) is a Ruby module that implements a framework for working with webhook events.
+It also provides a simple sinatra-based HTTP server for receiving and processing those events, and classes for sending simulated TestEvents to any Jamf webhook handling server.
+You do not need to be a Ruby developer to use Chook.

 &nbsp;